EliSlovik/Group-Project/README.md

 Gambling game that will teach the user about stats

-Advertisement predicter that will predict how your advertisement will do

 Stock thing

 Trend game you create a trend and "upgrade" it to make it do better, this will help teach about how advertisements, social interactions, social media, demographics.